-One of the main risks in traditional hip replacement surgery is unintentionally removing the cup with large amounts of bone residue still in tow.
+One of the main risks in traditional hip revision surgery using manual tools is unintentionally removing the cup with large amounts of bone residue still in tow.5

-Also not to be ignored is the fact that surgeons are the ones required to expend the energy in removing the cup from the patient’s hip and performing the replacement.
-As has been mentioned, this procedure often requires a significant amount of energy and can leave surgeons feeling physically exhausted and burnt out.
-This can be especially dangerous as orthopaedic surgeons perform an average of three to five surgeries a day.
+Also, not to be ignored, is the fact that surgeons are the ones required to expend the energy in removing the cup from the patient’s hip and performing the replacement.
+As has been mentioned, this procedure often requires a significant amount of energy and can leave surgeons feeling physically exhausted and burnt out.7

-Advancements in surgical technology, especially in orthopaedics, could allow surgeons to operate more quickly, safely and effectively without expending as much physical effort as is often required.
+Advancements in surgical technology, especially in orthopaedics, could allow surgeons to improve their operations without expending as much physical effort as would otherwise be required.